 AKDN

-To build local preparedness and response capacity, AKAH India maintains a community-based volunteer network of specialised teams including a Disaster Assessment and Response Team (DART), an internationally accredited Search and Rescue Team (SART), Disaster Management Deputies and Community Emergency Response Teams (CERTs).
+To build local preparedness and response capacity, we maintain a community-based volunteer network of specialised teams including a Disaster Assessment and Response Team (DART), an internationally accredited Search and Rescue Team (SART), Disaster Management Deputies and Community Emergency Response Teams (CERTs).
 We currently have a network of nearly 2,000 active volunteers trained in basic community-based disaster risk reduction techniques such as first aid, fire fighting, and search and rescue; 40 percent of these volunteers are women.
 Our search and rescue team, which has 32 members across India, was trained by RAPID-UK and the National Civil Defense College as per the International Search and Rescue Guidelines.
 It is a team of Master Trainers who train other volunteers from the community.
 The team is also equipped with personal protective equipment to ensure quick and safe deployment.

 Working with this network of trained, local emergency response volunteers, we implement a disaster awareness programme to educate communities about disaster risk, their Village Disaster Management Plans, and preparedness and response measures.
 We also conduct annual tabletop exercises with volunteers and community leaders.
 These simulate emergency situations in an informal, controlled environment to test and update Disaster Management Plans.
 We also conduct large-scale disaster simulation exercises in coordination with local authorities to build community and institutional response capacity.
-To ensure the rapid availability of relief supplies and equipment, AKAH has also set up village-level and regional stockpiles, managed by community volunteers.
+To ensure the rapid availability of relief supplies and equipment, we have also set up village-level and regional stockpiles, managed by community volunteers.

 AKAH works with communities to mitigate disaster risk and improve the safety of the physical structures around them.
 Our engineers and technical experts conduct vulnerability and risk assessments and rapid visual assessments for housing units and physical structures, and provide technical assistance for retrofitting and physical mitigation measures.
 With support from the European Commission, we have trained local masons in important skills related to building structures in cyclone- and earthquake-prone areas.
 The training included building roofs that can withstand high wind speeds, repairing structural cracks in walls and roofs, and reinforcing buildings vertically and horizontally using cement safety belts across both planes.
 Through such initiatives we aim to generate awareness about structural safety practices and build local capacity.